 - Personal Statement: This is usually a relatively brief statement of about two pages.
 We are especially interested to know how graduate training in sociology fits into your professional and intellectual goals and plans.
 Please indicate in your statement which of our program specializations you are most interested in and why.
 If you have a preference for working with specific professors, that would be helpful to include as well.

 - Writing Sample: We pay very careful attention to the example of your writing that you submit.
 We look for organization, use of evidence, logic of argument, and quality of analysis.
 Typical submissions include course papers and senior thesis chapters.
 We strongly prefer writing samples of approximately 15-25 pages in length.
 If you would like us to read part of a large work, you could attach an explanation of how the part relates to the whole.

 - Graduate Record Examination (GRE): The GRE is optional for admission.
 Students do not have to submit GRE scores, and your application will not be penalized if you do not submit GRE scores.
 If you would like to submit GRE scores, the university’s code is 5496.

 The Graduate School requires payment of a $75 application fee ($85 USD for International applicants).
 The Graduate School may waive the application fee based upon the applicant’s need and to achieve greater diversity for certain underrepresented groups.
 In requesting this waiver, you will need to contact the Graduate School (see contact information below).

-To apply you may complete an on-line application for admission to graduate school.
-If you do the form electronically, however, you must still mail in your check for the application fee (currently $85.00 in U.S. currency drawn from a U.S. bank or from an international bank with a U.S. affiliate) and other parts of the application, enumerated below.
+To apply, you may complete an online application for admission to the NC State Graduate School.
+If you complete the form electronically, however, you must still mail in your check for the application fee (currently $85 in U.S. currency drawn from a U.S. bank or from an international bank with a U.S. affiliate) and other parts of the application, noted below.

-- Transcripts of al undergraduate and graduate studies
+- Transcripts of all undergraduate and graduate studies.

 - Three letters of recommendation (we will be especially interested in reading the recommendation of a social scientist who can assess your promise as a social scientist).